worMatty/deathrun_toolkit/README.md

 ## Installation

 For the base deathrun experience you only need dtk.smx and the translation file.
+You can add the weapon restriction and replacement configs as well if you like but they are very limited at the moment.
 You can ignore the other plugins.

 ### Optional Libraries
 - [Asherkin's TF2 Attributes plugin](https://forums.alliedmods.net/showthread.php?t=210221) is used to set attributes on players and weapons to restrict them.
 This is recommended because most deathrun maps have some weaknesses that can be exploited by rocket jumpers, scout double jumps and so on.
 - [Source Chat Relay](https://forums.alliedmods.net/showthread.php?p=2617899) is used to send the round start, end, and activator selection messages to a Discord channel.
 - The [SteamTools extension](https://forums.alliedmods.net/showthread.php?t=236206) changes your game server's description.

+You don't need to add any cvars to your server configs, the plugin will take care of all that.
+You only need to change a plugin convar when you want to tweak a default setting, such as number of activators.
+If you only want to use DTK for some maps, put dtk_auto_enable 0 in server.cfg and dtk_auto_enable 1 in your map's config.
+You can get a list of plugin cvars by doing `sm cvars dtk` or `find dtk` in server console.

 ### Optional Plugins